Life As a Barista

 - Coffee Brewer

 In 2016, there was an estimated number of 505,200 jobs in the United States for Barista.
 New jobs are being produced at a rate of 4.6% which is below the national average.
 The Bureau of Labor Statistics predicts 23,100 new jobs for Barista by 2026.
-The BLS estimates 113,200 yearly job openings in this field.
+There will be an estimated 113,200 positions for Barista per year.

 The states with the most job growth for Barista are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Maine, Minnesota, or Ohio.
 These states have the worst job growth for this type of profession.

 Do Baristas Make A Lot Of Money?